aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer dump-autoload --optimize
 ```

-In production when we run `composer install` we can dump the autoload configuration at the same time using the -o or --optimize-autoloader option.
-No need to for a separate call to
+As noted previously, in production when we run the `composer install` command we can dump the autoload configuration at the same time using the -o or --optimize-autoloader option.
+So there is no need to call the dump-autoload command.

 ```bash
 # using =--optimize-autoloader with composer install will automatically call composer dump-autoload -o